HaChan/cheat_sheet_all/ruby/note.md

     puts stub_printer.class # Spec::Mocks::Mock
     puts stub_font.class    # Spec::Mocks::Mock

 This is the example of singleton method in ruby.
-A singleton method is a method defined for exactly one pbject instance.
+A singleton method is a method defined for exactly one object instance.
 Ruby objects can declare independence from their class.

 Any object (except for numeric and symbol) can have any singleton method.
 The mechanics of defining singleton methods are pretty simple: `def instance.method_name`.
 Example: